entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > -  Anterior median process is widely present in selenosteids and *Titanichthys*.
 <img width="582" height="657" alt="image" src="https://github.com/user-attachments/assets/437ae448-e28f-46ab-a97f-f3dd314ae474" />

-433. Postorbital branch of the infraorbital sensory line groove: present (0); absent (1).
+433. Postorbital branch of the infraorbital sensory line groove on suborbital plate: present (0); absent (1).
 > - The postorbital branch of the infraorbital sensory line groove is absent in the *Wildungenichthys*, *Stenosteus angustopectus*, and trematosteids.

 434. Median stuture between central plates: long, measured as the ratio of (contact length)/ (central parasagittal length) > 0.75 (0); short (1).